res1mp7q/MailCheck/README.md

 git clone https://github.com/your-username/email-validation-script.git
 cd email-validation-script

-Install the required Python packages:
+Run the script:

 bash

-    pip install -r requirements.txt

-Usage

-    Run the Flask web application:

-    bash

-    python app.py
+python email_validation_script.py

-    Open your web browser and go to http://127.0.0.1:5000/.

-    Enter an email address in the form and click "Validate" to see information about the domain.
+Enter an email address when prompted.

+Review the information about the domain records for the provided email address.

+Requirements

+Python 3.x

+Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.
 License

 This project is licensed under the MIT License - see the LICENSE file for details.
 Acknowledgments

-    Flask: Web framework for Python

 Author